 Thank carefully about the specific time and place in which you will complete the activity.

 Doing this will help you define your activity.
 You can then incorporate all of the information you know into your planning process.
 Think about obstacles that have been presented in the time and place you have decided on.

 For example, maybe you are meeting with a group to complete a project at a university library.
-Due to the large number of people who are also in that space, you will have to allot time for parking, finding an area within the library to work without distractions, and the possibility of people being late due to traffic.
+Due to a large number of people who are also in that space, you will have to allow time for parking, finding an area within the library to work without distractions, and the possibility of people being late due to traffic.